 When do students submit their Preview bids?

 Students will submit their Preview bids in early to mid-June.
-Resumes and transcripts will be made available to employers in mid-June.
+Resumes and transcripts will be made available to employers on June 20, 2024.

 Are Preview interviews meant to be screener or callback interviews?